-Kathy Fray, author of best-selling and award-winning ‘parenting bible’ OH BABY…Birth, Babies & Motherhood Uncensored, will be speaking at the Baby Show in Auckland again this year.
+Kathy Fray, author of best-selling and award-winning ‘parenting bible’ OH BABY…Birth, Babies & Motherhood Uncensored.
 Kathy is a fountain of knowledge on practically all topics regarding pregnancy, childbirth, the postpartum, babies, motherhood, parenting and IMC (Integrative Maternity HealthCare).
 She has a personal midwifery clientele labour success rate of 85% vaginal births with a complex clientele who typically have 35% C-section deliveries.
 This expert knows her stuff!

 What first inspired you to write “OH BABY…Birth, Babies & Motherhood Uncensored”?

 Fifteen years ago, simply as one-mum-to-another irked by the pious and perfect mothercraft guidebooks that were out there, I began writing.
 At first it just felt cathartic – to get things off my chest!
 When I started, I had no idea It would ever turn into a best-seller for more than a decade.
 Stating my truth changed my life, because women everywhere ‘got’ it, and told their friends.